Samsung/mimic/README.md

 You may want to make sure that all tests pass to verify the build by running `make test`.

+Note: We have mostly tried running this prototype on Ubuntu.
+A quick test on OS X seemed to have trouble installing some of the dependencies.

 ## Usage

 To run the model synthesis, the script `mimic` can be used.
 It's usage is as follows: